MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-whatsapp-acs.md

 ## Fetch Azure Communication Services details

 Copy the following information from the [Azure portal](https://ms.portal.azure.com/).
-You will need these details to configure the WhatsApp channel through Customer Service admin center.
+You will need these details to configure the WhatsApp channel through Contact Center admin center or Customer Service admin center.

    1. Go to **Resource groups** and select the required resource group.
    1. Select the required **Resource** from the resource group.